Martin Lowson: Biography

-Education

 He attended The King's School in Worcester, after which he became an apprentice with Vickers-Armstrong.
 Lowson gained a PhD in 1963, after which he spent a year in the Institute of Sound & Vibration Research, where he worked on aero-acoustics.

-Personal life
+In this year he produced a number of important papers on noise generation which are still regarded as fundamental in the field as of 2013.

 Lowson married Ann Pennicutt in 1961.
 They had two children, Sarah and Jonathan.
 Lowson's interests included squash and bluegrass music.

-Death

 Lowson died of a stroke on 14 June 2013, at the age of 75.